-As a Customer Success Manager at Envisio, I’ve helped dozens of cities and local governments use Envisio to put their strategic plans into action.
+As a Customer Success Manager at Envisio, I’ve helped dozens of cities and local governments use Envisio to create a city strategic planning process and put their strategic plans into action.
 Along the way, I’ve learned firsthand what differentiates a strong strategic plan from a weak one.

 Below are four municipalities who are doing it right—and why.